 Ninety-seven percent of our students speak English in the home, with Punjabi being the next most spoken language at less than one percent.

-The district currently has 33 elementary schools, 1 middle school, 10 secondary schools, 2 alternate education programs and 1 distance education school.
-Enrolment in our schools has been decreasing and is predicted to continue to decline until 2013 when it is projected to level off at around 13,000 students.
+The district currently has 32 elementary schools, 1 middle school, 10 secondary schools, 1 Kindergarten to Grade 12 school, 2 alternate education programs and 1 distance education school.
+Enrolment in our schools has been decreasing and is predicted to continue to decline until it levels off at around 13,000 students.
 Declining enrolment has brought significant challenges for the district, resulting in the closure of 3 schools and the reconfiguration of a number of other schools at the start of the 2009/2010 school year.